-5.1 The Department for Education uses the following EAL classification codes.
-These are the reference points for pupils on the EAL register.

-T = 1 The pupil may: Use first language for learning and other purposes.
-Demain completely cilent in the placerson.
+5.1 The Department for Education and Cognita uses the following EAL classification codes.
+The pupil may:Use first language for learning and other purposes.
 Remain completely silent in the classroom.
-Remain completely silent in the classroom.
 Be copying/repeating some words or phrases.
-Understand some everyday everygains in English but may have minimal.
-Understand some everyday expressions in English but may have minimal or no literacy in English.
-NEW TO of no ineracy in English.
-ENGLISH Needs a considerable amount of EAL support ENGLIGHT The pupil may: Follow day-to-day social communication in English and participate in learning activities with support.
+Understand some everyday expressions in English but may have minimal NEW TO or no literacy in English.
+NEW TO English Needs a considerable amount of EAL support ENULISH Needs a considerable amount of LAL support The pupil may: Follow day-to-day social communication in English and participate in learning activities with support.
 Begin to use spoken English for social purposes.
 Understand simple instructions and can follow narrative/accounts with visual support.
-EARLY Have developed some skills in reading and writing.
-ACQUISITION Have become familiar with some subject specific vocabulary.
-Addiomon Still needs a significant amount of EAL support to access curriculum The pupil may: Participate in learning activities with increasing independence.
-Be able to express self orally in English, but structural inaccuracies are still apparent.
+FARIV Have developed some skills in reading and writing.
+EARLY Have become familiar with some subject specific vocabulary.
+ACQUISITION Citi was do a significant amount of EAL compant to access comissions Still needs a significant amount of EAL support to access curriculum The pupil may: Participate in learning activities with increasing independence.
+Be able to express self orally in English, but structural inaccuracies are still appropriate. still apparent.
 Be able to follow abstract concepts and more complex written English.
 Literacy will require ongoing support, particularly for understanding text DEVELOPING and writing.
-COMPETENCE Requires ongoing EAL support to access curriculum fully Oral English developing well, enabling successful engagement in activities across the curriculum.
-Can read and understand a wide variety of texts.
+COMPETENCE Requires ongoing EAL support to access curriculum fully COMIN ETERIOE Oral English developing well, enabling successful engagement in activities across the curriculum.Can read and understand a wide variety of texts.
 Written English may lack complexity and contain occasional evidence of errors in structure.
-COMPETENT Needs some support to access subtle nuances of meaning, to refine Figure 1 and English usage, and to develop abstract vocabulary.
-OOMI LI LIVI Needs some/occasional EAL support to access complex curriculum material and tasks Can operate across the curriculum to a level of competence equivalent to a pupil who uses English as first language.
-Operates without EAL support across the curriculum. · · · · · · · · · · · · · · · · · · · F1 11-11- FLUENT I .
+Needs some support to access subtle nuances of meaning, to refine COMPETENT English usage, and to develop abstract vocabulary.
+OOMI LILINI Needs some/occasional EAL support to access complex curriculum material and tasks Can operate across the curriculum to a level of competence equivalent to a pupil who uses English as first language.
+Operates without EAL support across the curriculum.
+Operates without LAL support across the curriculum.
+FLUENT